Avinash Yelandur

-Avinash Yelandur (born 22 December 1959) is an Indian actor who stars predominantly in South Indian language films, notably in the Kannada and Tamil film industries.
-He has been in the industry for two decades and has acted in over 200 films.
-Known for his authentic portrayal of complex characters and versatility, Avinash is one of the most sought-after actors in the supporting category.
-He is one of the few actors to enjoy both critical and commercial success.
+Yelandur Narayan Ravindra (born 22 December 1959), known mononymously by his stage name Avinash, is an Indian actor who appears predominantly in Kannada and Tamil films.
+He has been working in films for more than three decades.
+Known for his authentic portrayal of complex characters and versatility, Avinash is one of the most sought after actors for supporting roles.

 Early life

 Avinash was born in the town of Yelandur in Mysore district (now in Chamarajanagar district), in the Mysore State (now Karnataka), to Indira and B. K. Narayana Rao, a lawyer.
-After completing his education at Mysore's Hardwicke High School, Avinash went on to attend University of Mysore, where he obtained his master's degree in English literature.
-Drawn to theatre and cinema from a young age, he had an active theater life at Mysore and later at Bangalore.
+After completing his education at Mysore's Hardwick High School and College, Avinash went on to attend University of Mysore, where he obtained his master's degree in English literature.
+Drawn to theatre and cinema from a young age, he had an active theater life in Mysore and later in Bangalore.
 During the time, he taught English at the National Institute of Engineering, Mysore, and later at the MES college in Bangalore.